 We should be cultivating entrepreneurial mindsets in all students so they can act, adapt, and navigate their futures.

 - 90% of Nebraskans agreed that “helping young people learn how to start their own business is important to Nebraska’s economic future.
 (2010)

-Sources: The Gallup-Hope Index, Produced by Gallup and Operation Hope; Career and Technical Education Public Perceptions Study conducted by the University of Nebraska Public Policy Center, 2010.
+Sources: The Gallup-Hope Index, Produced by Gallup and Operation Hope; Federal Career and Technical Education Public Perceptions Study conducted by the University of Nebraska Public Policy Center, 2010.

 Entrepreneurship is a Career Readiness Skill